Get insider access

 4. Best Budget Over-Ear Headphones

-The Anker Soundcore Life Q30 Wireless are the previous generation of the Anker Soundcore Life Q35 Wireless.
-They're a great budget pick with a mostly unchanged design from their predecessor, meaning you can expect the same comfortable fit at an affordable price.
-If you plan to use them on the go, you'll be happy to know that their multi-setting ANC feature performs nearly as well as our previous pick, the Anker Soundcore Space Q45 Wireless.
-That said, you need to manually switch between the Q30's ANC settings, which isn't as convenient as the Q45's adaptive ANC system.
+The Anker Soundcore Life Q30 Wireless are a previous generation of the Anker Soundcore Space Q45 Wireless.
+They're a great budget pick with a similar design to their successor, meaning you can expect the same comfortable fit at an affordable price.
+If you plan to use them on the go, you'll be happy to know that their multi-setting ANC feature performs similarly to the Q45's.
+That said, you need to manually switch between the ANC settings, which isn't as convenient as the Q45's adaptive ANC system.

 Check out our article on the best budget and cheap headphones for more budget-friendly options.